-In 2011, Matthew lost his job as Culinary Director at a prominent private school in Virginia Beach.
+In 2011, Matthew lost his job as Culinary Director at a prominent private school in Virginia Beach, VA.
 Ten months later, he was still searching for stable employment.
-Knowing that it was only a matter of time that he would need to walk away from his home of nearly ten years, he painfully re-homed his three beautiful dogs, put his belongings in storage and moved in with his best friend in Virginia Beach.
+Knowing that it was only a matter of time in which he would need to walk away from his home of nearly ten years, he painfully re-homed his three beautiful dogs, put most of his belongings in storage and moved in with his best friend in Virginia Beach.
 In 2012, he accepted a position as Culinary Director at an assisted living facility in Virginia Beach.
 Before the year's end, he signed a lease and moved into a one-bedroom apartment in Virginia Beach Town Center.
 Two months later, he would lose this job as well.
-Desperate to find work, Matthew literally spent two months trying to convince a local coffee shop owner to hire him, as Matthew hasn't worked for an 'hourly rate' in years!
+Desperate to find work, Matthew literally spent two months trying to convince a local coffee shop owner to hire him, as Matthew hasn't worked for an 'hourly rate' in several years.
 Finally, Matthew was hired at this coffee shop, as well as at another nearby restaurant.
 Eight months later, he found it necessary to give up his car, as he no longer could afford the monthly payments.
 Matthew knew that he would have to figure out a way to create his own source of income.
 While at the coffee shop, Matthew met several people who exposed him to social media marketing.
-Matthew used this new-found power to create his own 'gravity', and draw people to him.
-He would use social media to post pictures and descriptions of his fresh-baked goods at the coffee shop.
+Matthew used this new-found power to create his own 'gravity', and draw people toward him.
+He would use social media to post pictures and descriptions of his fresh baked goods at the coffee shop.
 People began to respond to his posts and flock to the coffee shop to buy his homemade creations.
 This was the beginning of "MatthewMay.org".
-Soon after, Matthew began getting calls to cater local fashion shows, events and personal dinner parties.
-He was also given permission to host fondue cocktail parties at the coffee shop on Friday nights after it closed.
+Soon after, Matthew began getting calls to cater local fashion shows, events, and dinner parties.
+He would rent a car on the weekends when he had a catering event or food shopping to do.
+He was given permission to host fondue cocktail parties at the coffee shop on Friday nights after it closed.
+Matthew called these parties "Fundue Fridays"!
 During these fondue parties, he would give a short cooking demonstration on how to make a cheese fondue.
 Shortly thereafter, he began teaching cooking classes in his small one-bedroom apartment above the coffee shop.
 His first class literally had only two people in attendance.
 Within a years' time, he outgrew his apartment and began teaching his classes in the club house of the building in which he lives.